Molinaro walks tightrope at town hall

 His daughter, who required early intervention services, must be treated as patient and advocate at the same time.

-And for a governor who enjoys lashing the federal government, he criticized Cuomo for not using his perch to lobby for more federal funding for special education.
+And for a governor who enjoys lashing the federal government, he criticized Cuomo for not using his perch to lobby for more federal special education funding.

 CROWD REACTIONS